MOOOoooD/IColorMyWorld/README.md

-# I Color My World: An Android Application
+# I Color My World
 Functions and tests for color app - AS with OpenCV

 <b>I Color My World - Overview</b>